Autoscaler/autoscaler/autoscale-docker-swarm-container/README.md

 ### Quick start

-For more information on deployment against Docker Swarm refer to [autoscale-deploy](https://github.com/Autoscaler/autoscaler/tree/develop/autoscale-deploy)
+For more information on deployment against Docker Swarm refer to [autoscale-deploy](https://github.com/Autoscaler/autoscaler-deploy/)

-Assuming Docker Swarm and RabbitMQ are already deployed, take the sample deployment files present in [docker-compose.yml](https://github.com/Autoscaler/autoscaler/tree/develop/autoscale-deploy/docker-compose.yml).
+Assuming Docker Swarm and RabbitMQ are already deployed, take the sample deployment files present in the autoscale-deploy repository [docker-compose.yml](https://github.com/Autoscaler/autoscaler-deploy/tree/develop/docker-compose.yml).

 Change the endpoints to match your deployments.
 Make sure the StackId property in the compose file is in the same stack id/name as the services that it should scale.
 Put the deployment files on your swarm node.